 This is early-release functionality that we’re still working on.
 The functionality, and the content on this page, are subject to change.
-To learn what’s coming, see the Microsoft Dynamics 365 Business Central Release Notes.
+To learn what’s coming, see the Microsoft Dynamics 365 Business Central Release Plan.

 Creating a Sandbox Environment